 While Operations Officer at the Air Force Station, Driftsands, an enemy submarine was reported 240 miles south of Port Elizabeth.
 The Royal Navy, South Atlantic Command, signalled for urgent air support action.
 The reality of WW2 submarine warfare had come to Algoa Bay.
 Many tons of shipping, with supplies for our armies up North, were sunk in our coastal waters.
 The signal received from Naval Operations, Brooklyn, was an instruction to sink an enemy submarine, 240 miles due south of Cape Recife.

 Assistance was required for the finding and the rescue of enemy survivors in exceptionally high seas and stormy weather.
 As I was the only available instructor and pilot, a non-flying replacement for operations was found, and by super human engineering work by the ground-crew, Avro Anson No 3241 was ready to fly within the hour.
 Depth charges were collected from the secure Naval Stores.
-So scared were they, that unless used for a certain direct hit, these precious stores items had to be returned.
+So scarce were they, that unless used for a certain direct hit, these precious stores items had to be returned.
 A special cradle was constructed for the for the Anson to carry these last two depth charges.
 Another last minute hazard was that they were only suited for naval craft and thus could only be primed and fused at the end of the runway, immediately prior to take-off.

 Extra inflatable rescue dinghies, survival kits and life support equipment were jammed on board up to the aircraft’s maximum capacity.
 These items could be required for ourselves in case of an emergency.
 A special briefing was held to make certain that functions of each person were properly understood.
 Flight plans and equipment were fully prepared and checked.
 At 8:25, in glorious weather, we set course to intercept the search course of the naval destroyers, looking for the enemy submarine.
 Looming directly ahead, were menacing thick black cloud banks of a deep cold front, which the Met.
 Office warned would be passing south of our coast.